Welcome to Paradise: the Bay Area’s Green Day history

 We looked at the Look For Love cover and she smiled, saying ‘he’s still that same sweet little kid.’
 Then she held it up so we could take a photo.

 We thanked Mrs Fiatarone, feeling like we couldn’t thank her enough, and said goodbye with a promise we’d send her the photo.
 Maybe one day someone else will recognise us in the guestbook.
+Please let me know if you do!

 This was by far one of my most unexpected, but surreal and incredible, Green Day experiences.
 We didn’t expect anything more than having a peek inside – let alone meeting Mrs Fiatarone herself and being treated with such kindness.
 We were just in time, too.
 It was about fifteen minutes before she started teaching and the next day, they were holding a concert for the 10th anniversary of Trader Joe’s.
 Meeting her was an absolute privilege and it’s a story I’m honoured to share.